netbox-community/cookiecutter-netbox-plugin/docs/tutorial.md

 ???
 Note
     Did you find anything in this article confusing?
 Please **Edit this file** and create a pull a request!

+## Step 9.
+(Optional) Submit it to netbox.dev

+If your plugin is public, submit it to [NetBox.dev Plugin Repository](https://netbox.dev/plugins/) for easy discovery by other NetBox users.